Gratheon/website/blog/2025-03-19 💶 Tehnopol AI accelerator pitch.md

 - fix queen toggling
 - fix basic statistics display

 > Why: This is mainly bugfixing and increasing value of the web-app for customers that want to only manage their apiary data from frame photos, receive good-enough statistics in meaningful timeframes.
+This should help to drive first customers.

-## IoT sensors device
+## IoT sensors device (2mo)

-- add prophet model to predict future hive weight
+- add [prophet AI model](https://facebook.github.io/prophet/) to predict future hive weight, given past hive weight, weather data and entrance observer bee counts
+	- in the future this model might help us with forecasting bee colony demography too
-- add alerting in case of anomalies (sudden loss of )
+- add alerting in case of anomalies (sudden loss of weight)
+- add SMS alerting channel

+> Why: This should help us to differentiate with existing IoT solutions by having AI

 ## Expectations from AI Accelerator